IonicaBizau/parse-url/DOCUMENTATION.md

    - `protocol` (String): The first protocol, `"ssh"` (if the url is a ssh url) or `"file"`.
    - `port` (null|Number): The domain port.
    - `resource` (String): The url domain (including subdomains).
+   - `host` (String):  The fully qualified domain name of a network host, or its IP address.
    - `user` (String): The authentication user (usually for ssh urls).
    - `pathname` (String): The url pathname.
    - `hash` (String): The url hash.